Artotim/namd-restarter/README.md

 ## Usage
-You can set the program to path or simply run it with `./namd_restart`
+You can set the program to your path or simply run it with `./namd_restart`

 	Basic usage: namd_restart -i <path/to/previous_run/> -o <path/to/restart_output/>